LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 - Wednesday
-  - Before class starts, take the reading quiz.
+  - Before class starts, take the quiz.
   - Participate in class
 - Thursday
   - By midnight: submit the production version of your lab work from last week.